Is Stainless Steel Magnetic? | Does Stainless Steel shows Magnetic Property? (With PDF)

 Why does the magnetic property of stainless steel matter?

 The magnetic capabilities of stainless steel material are always inferior to conventional magnetic material.
-Hence, Stainless steels are usually not used based on its magnetic behavior.
+Hence, Stainless steels are usually not used based on their magnetic behavior.
 However, the magnetic or nonmagnetic capabilities can sometimes influence the fabrication and use of these alloys.
 Also, in magnetic materials electric current behaves differently.

 Which types of stainless steel are magnetic?